 Auditors are required to submit audit reports and other required documents to the Local Government Commission no later than four months after fiscal year end.
 For June 30 fiscal year-end audits, the due date is October 31st.
-Audit reports and other required documents must be submitted through the LGC portal.
-This can be accessed at http://nctreasurer.slgfd.leapfile.net.
+Audit reports and other required documents must be submitted through the LGC to the LGC File Transfer Portal.
+This can be accessed at https://lgcportal.nctreasurer.com.